inducer/pyopencl/doc/runtime_program.rst

         to automate the task of creating a small, self-contained test case for an observed problem.
 It can also help separate a misbehaving kernel from a potentially large or time-consuming outer code.

+        :arg output_file: a a filename or a file-like to which the generated code is to be written.

         To use, simply change::